 Starting and Ending Your Break

-On the Kiosk, after starting your shift, you can see the details of the break, including the start and end times, and the duration of that break type.
+On the iPad Kiosk/Android Time Clock, after starting your shift, you can see the details of the break, including the start and end times, and the duration of that break type.

 If the breaks do not have an assigned time, tapping 'Start Break' will bring up the following, where you can choose the type of break you will be taking.